 Recruitment and retention initiatives that have been reported include advertising (including standing ads with provincial and federal government ads, as well as both Canadian and American Boards of Orthotics and Prosthetics) and offering relocation allowances.
+The employer has utilized casual and temporary locums postings as well.

 In addition the employer offers a two year clinical internship to students of these programs.